Start your application now and choose your investments.

 Source: Social Security Actuarial Life Table.
 The period life expectancy at a given age for 2015 represents the average number of years of life remaining if a group of persons at that age were to experience the mortality rates for 2015 over the course of their remaining life.

-However, it's critical to note that it's not just about age.
-They can expect to be healthier, too.
+However, it's not just about age.
+People can expect to be healthier, too.
 Researchers have found that a significant number of older Americans, including those age 85 and older, are healthy .
 However, other research suggests that baby boomers ages 51 to 61 may be more likely to live with a chronic condition, like diabetes.

-Health is one factor why a growing share of Americans are working beyond their 65th birthday.
-The number of men ages 65-69 in the workforce declined to its lowest point in 1985 and has steadily risen to 37 percent in 2017.
-For women in the same age range, the amount staying in the workforce increased to 28 percent in 2017.
+Still, health is one factor why a growing share of Americans are working beyond their 65th birthday.
+The number of men ages 65-69 in the workforce declined to its lowest point in 1985 and has steadily risen to 36 percent in 2018.
+For women in the same age range, the amount staying in the workforce increased to 28 percent in 2018.

 If your retirement savings are not where they should be, or you're concerned about covering unforeseen expenses, working longer may be a good option.
 For example: